octo-technology/OpenTezos/docs/defi/dexs.md

 Also, be wary of projects where the developers have permission to change the rules governing the pool.
 Sometimes, developers can have an admin key or some other privileged access within the smart contract code.
 This can enable them to potentially do something malicious, like taking control of the funds in the pool.

 If you want to provide liquidity to an AMM, make sure to become familiar with the notion of _impermanent loss_.
-In short, it's a loss in dollar value when providing liquidity to an AMM rather than keeping the tokens themselves as they are in your wallet (a.k.a. _HODLing_) during bull markets.
-[More on this here.](https://academy.binance.com/en/articles/impermanent-loss-explained)
+In short, if the relative price of the two types of tokens changes between the time you deposit your funds into the liquidity pool, and the time you withdraw them, you will lose some value compared to what you would have if you had just held the tokens themselves.
+More on this [here](https://academy.binance.com/en/articles/impermanent-loss-explained).

 ## Conclusion
 The concepts behind liquidity pools and automated market-making are pretty simple yet extremely powerful.
 There is no longer a need for centralized order books.
 The only obstacle to the development of liquidity pools remains some high gas fees and execution time.
 Still, as gas fees are reduced and transactions made faster with each amendment of Tezos, liquidity pools should soon become the primary way of trading on Tezos.